0

 How to elevate your head:

-• Use an extra pillow or two to keep your head elevated while you sleep.
+• Use extra pillows to prop your head up.

 4. Avoid Hot Foods and Drinks